3lLobo/3lLobo/README.md

 <img src="https://img.shields.io/github/stars/3lLobo?color=black&logoColor=black&style=social" />
 </p>

 #### Welcome to the Wolfhub.

-I am a ML engineer with passion for intelligant vehicles and affinity for geometric/graph deep learning.
-My sideproject is coding on the blockchain, [ETH](https://ethereum.org/en/ "Ethereum") and [NEAR](https://www.near.university/ "Near"), with the goal to explore decentralized machine learning.
+#### I am a ML engineer with passion for intelligent vehicles and affinity for geometric/graph deep learning.
+My side-project is coding on the blockchain, [ETH](https://ethereum.org/en/ "Ethereum") and [NEAR](https://www.near.university/ "Near"), with the goal to explore decentralized machine learning.
 When I'm not howling to the moon, I speak various languages, my favorite being [__Python__](https://www.nationalgeographic.com/animals/reptiles/facts/burmese-python ":snake:") and [__Rust__](https://www.rust-lang.org/ "Rusttt").
 The reason you are reading my stats and elevator pitch is:
 - *stating the obvious* 🔭 I seek employment